R-icntay/Challenge_01_Explore-and-analyze-data-with-R/README.md

 ## Prerequisites

-To get you up and running and writing R code in no time, we have containarized this workshop such that you have an R-ready out of the box environment coding environmnet.
+To get you up and running and writing R code in no time, we have containarized this workshop such that you have an ready out of the box R coding environmnet.

 ### Setting up the development container